svgeesus/EuroMPE/voltage-ref-LM399.md

 Higher at first, reduces with square root of 1000 hours in use.
 Needs 100 hours burn-in before initial measurement.

 Specified as 8ppm/√kHr at ambient 22 to 28C, 1kHr, 1mA zener current ±0.1%.
-So 4ppm at 4kHr, 2ppm at 16kHr (almost 2 years).
+So 8ppm in first 1kHr, 8+4=12ppm at 4kHr, 12+2=14ppm at 16kHr (almost 2 years).
 Note influence of zener current stability, hence the popularity of bootstrapped references.

 - [LM399 10 channel ageing/monitoring](http://www.ianjohnston.com/index.php/onlineshop/10-ch-lm399-testing-detail)